yaal-coop/sheraf/doc/source/tutorial/fts.rst

     ...         search=cowboy_query,
     ...     )

-Here we wrote two indexation and query functions that we use for the cowboy names indexation.
+Here we wrote two indexations and query functions that we use for the cowboy names indexation.
-The query method lowers the string, removes the accents, and return all the words in the string.
+The query method lowers the string, removes the accents, and returns every words in the string.
-The indexation method does computes all the subwords in almost the same steps except it returns all the subwords for all the words in the string.
-Now let us see how it behaves:
+The indexation method does computes every subwords in almost the same steps except it returns every subwords for every words in the string.
+Let us see how it behaves:

 .. code-block:: python

     >>> with sheraf.connection(commit=True):
-    ...     george = Cowboy.create(name="George Abitbol De La Muerte")
+    ...     george = Cowboy.create(name="George Abitbol Junior")
     ...
-    ...     assert [george] == Cowboy.search(name="George Abitbol De La Muerte")
+    ...     assert [george] == Cowboy.search(name="George Abitbol Junior")
     ...     assert [george] == Cowboy.search(name="george")
-    ...     assert [george] == Cowboy.search(name="geo")
+    ...     assert [george] == Cowboy.search(name="geor")
     ...     assert [george] == Cowboy.search(name="g")
     ...     assert [george] == Cowboy.search(name="GeOrGe")
     ...